IsiteYves/deploy_agent_IsiteYves/README.md

     └── reports.log
 ```

-## Configuration Management
+## Configuration management
-The script employs sed for in-place editing of config.json:
+The script uses sed for in-place editing of config.json:
 - Default warning threshold: 75%
 - Default failure threshold: 50%
-- Updates are done via regex pattern matching
+- Updates are done via a regex pattern matching

-## Running the Application
+## Running the application
-After setup:
+After setup, do this:
 ```
 cd attendance_tracker_[project_name]
 python3 attendance_checker.py
 ```

 ## Error Handling
-- Checks Python installation
+- This app checks python installation
-- Checks if project name is empty
+- It checks if project name is empty
-- Checks if threshold values are numbers between 0-100
+- It checks if threshold values are numbers between 0-100
-- Handles interrupts gracefully
+- It even handles interrupts properly so the app doesn't crash

 ## Notes
-- The script is compatible with both Linux and macOS (sed compatibility handled)
+- The script will work with both Linux and macOS (because I handled sed compatibility)
 - Archive is created as a .tar.gz file in the current directory
 - The incomplete directory is automatically removed after archiving